1. Location – are the hostels in the city centre?

-We have free wifi in each hostel and in Shelter City you can also use our internet computers for free.
-We can print documents (like boarding passes or tickets) for you for a small charge.
+We have free WiFi in both hostels and in Shelter City you can also use our internet computers for free.
+When it's quiet at reception we can print boarding passes and tickets for you for a small charge.

-5. Lockers – can I use one, how big are they, do I need a padlock?
+5. Lockers – can I use one, how big are they, do I need a padock?

 Every guest may use a locker for free.
 Most of them are in the bedrooms, but some are in the hallway just outside.
 The inside measurements of our lockers are approximately: 29cm wide, 46cm deep and 88cm high.
-Most need a padlock with a hook thickness of approximately 5mm which we sell at reception if you don’t have your own.
-Small padlocks (like the ones you can use with a suitcase) are not suitable for our lockers.
+They need a padlock with a hook-diameter of approximately 5mm which we sell at reception if you don’t have your own.

 6. Luggage storage – can I leave my bags somewhere safe?